-Dr. Anna Lisa De Lima, PH.D., LHMC, QS, NCC – Executive Clinical Director
+Dr. Anna Lisa De Lima, PH.D., LHMC, QS, NCC – Corporate Director of Compliance and Clinical Integrity

 Cognitive Processing Therapy, or CPT, is a form of therapy that has been shown to be effective in helping people who have experienced trauma.
 CPT is a talk therapy designed to help people understand and process their traumatic experiences and reduce the painful symptoms related to their trauma.
 It is also an effective treatment for a variety of mental health disorders.
 This blog post will discuss the basics of Cognitive Processing Therapy and how it can help you or someone you know who has experienced trauma.

 CPT is a form of cognitive-behavioral therapy.
 The goal of CPT is to help people change their maladaptive thinking patterns and behaviors related to the traumatic experience.
 It was originally developed in the 1980s to treat post-traumatic stress disorder (PTSD) but has since been shown to be effective with a variety of mental health disorders.
 PTSD is a mental health condition that can occur after someone experiences or witnesses a traumatic event.
 People with PTSD may experience a variety of symptoms, including struggles with sleep, feeling scared or angry, and avoidance of people, places, or things that remind them of the trauma.